Terms and conditions for Leavitt Walmsley Associates Ltd

 5 Internal disputes

 5.1 If we become aware of a dispute between the parties who own or are in some way involved in the ownership and management of the business, it should be noted that our client is the business and we would not provide information or services to one party without the express knowledge and permission of all parties.
 Unless otherwise agreed by all parties we will continue to supply information to the designated location for the attention of the said individuals.
 If conflicting advice, information or instructions are received from different directors in the business we will refer the matter back to the board of directors and take no further action until the board of directors has agreed the action to be taken.
+If you have exhausted your firm’s complaints procedure and wish to take the matter up with ACCA, “This should be done promptly and in any event no later than 6 months after exhausting our procedures”

 6 Investment services